roytang/blog/content/notes/2009/12/6627676598/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/6627676598/
+title: ''
 ---

-RT [@DeveshM](https://twitter.com/DeveshM/): ROTFLMAO!
+ROTFLMAO!
 A dude was following our tech guy in the office.
-Our tech guy turns around n says: "Stop following me, I'm not Tw ...
+Our tech guy turns around n says: "Stop following me, I'm not Twitter!"